 - blue, pale, blotchy, or ashen (grey) skin

-- your child is hard to wake up, or appears disorientated or confused
+- your child is hard to wake up, or appears disoriented or confused

-- they're crying constantly and you can't console or distract them, or the cry doesn't sound like their normal cry
+- your child is crying constantly and you cannot console or distract them, or the cry does not sound like their normal cry

 - green vomit

-- your child has a fit (convulsion or seizure) for the first time
+- your child has a febrile seizure (fit) for the first time

-- your child is under 8 weeks old and doesn't want to feed
+- your child is under 8 weeks old and does not want to feed

 - nappies that are drier than usual – this is a sign of dehydration